grothered/cross_section_codes/README.txt

 util_various.f90 -- contains various utility routines that did not sit neatly
     elsewhere

-inputdata.modin -- a fortran namelist which contains input constants.
+xsect_data.modin -- a fortran namelist which contains input constants.

 makefile -- to stick it all together